Music torture in the war on terror: Notable detainees

 Music torture was used against several detainees at Guantanamo Bay.
-Mohammed al-Qahtani, who was alleged to have attempted to participate in the September 11 attacks, was subjected to music, including songs in Arabic, during late night interrogations and medical treatment as a form of sleep deprivation.
-Al-Qahtani claimed that listening to Arabic music was forbidden by Islam, which was then exploited by interrogators to humiliate him.
+Mohammed al-Qahtani, who was alleged to have attempted to participate in the September 11 attacks, was subjected to music, including songs in Arabic, during late night interrogations and medical treatment as a form of sleep deprivation. al-Qahtani claimed that listening to Arabic music was forbidden in Islam, which was then exploited by interrogators to humiliate him.
 Mohamedou Ould Slahi, detained at Guantanamo Bay for his alleged ties to the millennium plot and the September 11 attacks, was shackled in a room lit entirely by strobe lights with the song "Bodies" by Drowning Pool blaring for hours during an interrogation.
 He was also subjected to the loud sounds of cats meowing and babies crying.
 In an interview with ITV News, detainee Shaker Aamer said that rock music, including Bruce Springsteen's "Born in the USA", was played into cells during prayer time.
-Ruhal Ahmed was forced to squat in a dark, cold cell in Camp Delta while heavy metal and Eminem music was played extremely loudly for hours and sometimes days at a time.
+Ruhal Ahmed was forced to squat in a dark, cold cell in Camp Delta while heavy metal and music by Eminem was played extremely loudly for hours and sometimes days at a time.
 Interrogators occasionally entered the cell to shout questions into his ear, but he was often alone in the room.
-Ahmed told Reprieve, a human rights organization, in a 2008 interview "You lose the plot, and it's very scary to think that you might go crazy because of all the music, because of the loud noise and because after a while you don't hear the lyrics at all, all you hear is heavy banging."
+Ahmed told Reprieve, a human rights organization, in a 2008 interview, "You lose the plot, and it's very scary to think that you might go crazy because [...] after a while you don't hear the lyrics at all, all you hear is heavy banging."
 Shafiq Rasul was left alone in a small booth with Eminem's "Kim" playing from a nearby stereo on repeat for several hours, though he was relatively unaffected, as he had previously listened to Eminem's music.
 Interrogators later placed him inside a small room lit only by a strobe light, tied him up in a stress position, and played heavy metal for several hours per day for three weeks straight.
 Afterwards, Rasul falsely confessed to meeting with Osama bin Laden.
-Major Diana Haynie, a spokeswoman for Joint Task Force Guantanamo, said that the use of loud music on detainees ceased after the fall of 2003.
-A 2005 Army report found instances of loud music being used in interrogations between July 2002 and October 2004.